mcaveniathor/arx-kw/README.md

 };

 fn main() -> Result<(), Box<dyn std::error::Error>> {
-  Encrypt a key using ARX-KW-8-2-4-GX

-  The values used here are from the test vectors in the original ARX-KW paper.
+  // The values used here are from the test vectors in the original ARX-KW paper.

+  /*
-  Inputs
+   * Inputs
+   */
-  k = <[u8; 32]>::from_hex("000102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f")?; // The key we are using to wrap the plaintext secret key let p = <[u8; 32]>::from_hex("deadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeef")?; // The plaintext secret key we want to store/transport securely
+  // The key we are using to wrap the plaintext secret key k = <[u8; 32]>::from_hex("000102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f")?;
+  // The plaintext secret key we want to store/transport securely let p = <[u8; 32]>::from_hex("deadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeef")?;

+  /*
-  // Expected outputs
+   * Expected Outputs
+   */
-  let c_expected = <[u8; 32]>::from_hex("2f83f391c97f3606ccd5709c6ee15d66cd7e65a2aeb7dc3066636e8f6b0d39c3")?; // The ciphertext which contains the wrapped key.
+  // The ciphertext which contains the wrapped key. let c_expected = <[u8; 32]>::from_hex("2f83f391c97f3606ccd5709c6ee15d66cd7e65a2aeb7dc3066636e8f6b0d39c3")?;

-  The authentication tag.
+  // The authentication tag.
 Note that we wrap this in AuthTag() rather than just using a [u8;16] so that we get constant time equality checking let t_expected = AuthTag(<[u8; 16]>::from_hex("016325cf6a3c4b2e3b039675e1ccbc65")?);

-  // Perform the encryption, returning the encrypted ciphertext and the authentication tag. let (ciphertext, authentication_tag) = GX::encrypt(&k, &p)?;
+  // Perform the encryption using the GX variant, returning the encrypted ciphertext and the authentication tag. let (ciphertext, authentication_tag) = GX::encrypt(&k, &p)?;

-  assert_ct_eq!(ciphertext, &c_expected);
+  // Verify that output matches expected assert_ct_eq!(ciphertext, &c_expected);
   assert_ct_eq!(authentication_tag, &t_expected);

   // Decrypt the wrapped key
   let plaintext = GX::decrypt(&k, &ciphertext, &authentication_tag)?;
-  // The authentication tag is checked during decryption and will return an error if the tags do not match assert_ct_eq!(plaintext, &p);
+  // The authentication tag is checked during decryption and will return an error if the tags do not match

+  // Verify that the decrypted plaintext matches our original input assert_ct_eq!(plaintext, &p);
   Ok(())
 }

 ```

+---

 # Benchmarks